 It’s been a constant battle to find a happy medium between full-fat and low-fat dressings.
 Despite their best efforts and numerous attempts, few food manufacturers have been able to replicate the taste and texture of the high quality, refrigerated restaurant-style dressings in a lower-cost and lower-fat application.

 But other food and beverage manufacturers have met the challenge of formulating a shelf-stable and healthy ranch dressing.
-They use all-natural whey protein concentrate as an alternative to cream, oil, sour cream and other high-fat ingredients in their salad dressing formulations.
+They use all-natural whey protein concentrate as an alternative to cream, sour cream and other high-fat ingredients in their salad dressing formulations.

 How All-Natural Whey Protein Improves Nutrition, Taste and Texture

 Using an exclusive, proprietary production process, Grande Custom Ingredients Group developed Grande Bravo® — a functional whey protein concentrate that is very different from commodity whey proteins.
-Grande Bravo has distinct water-holding capabilities that allow it to replace high-fat dairy ingredients and maintain the silky texture and mouthfeel of full-fat dressings.
+Grande Bravo has distinct water-holding capabilities that allow it to partially replace high-fat dairy ingredients and maintain the silky texture and mouthfeel of full-fat dressings.

 An additional benefit of using whey protein concentrate in salad dressing applications is its shelf-stable properties.
 Grande Bravo whey protein powders are shelf stable for up to 18 months, require no special handling, refrigeration or inventory controls.
-It also boasts a strict chain of custody and is sourced from Grade A dairy farms located in America’s Heartland that uphold the strictest quality controls and ethical treatment of animals.
+It also boasts a strict chain of custody and is sourced from dedicated dairy farms located in America’s Heartland that uphold the strictest quality controls and ethical treatment of animals.